openfaas/config-checker/README.md

 This is a diagnostic tool for OpenFaaS customers when working with our support team.

+## How it works

+You deploy a one-time Kubernetes job that runs some queries against the Kubernetes API using a limited RBAC definition.
+The results are printed to the pod's logs and it's completely offline.
+There is no call-home or data transferred to any third-party.

+You must email the results to us, or attach them to a Slack conversation.

 ## What's collected

 OpenFaaS core components: